hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 For the sortable table, the invocation and use is a little bit different:

-1. Shape the data model for use; we've placed it in the page‘s route.
+1. Shape the data model for use; we’ve placed it in the page‘s route.

     - In this example, we're identifying the column headers (keys) and also capitalizing them.
     - Each column object has two pieces: